Visa policy of Panama: Substitute visa

+Non-ordinary passports

+In addition to countries whose citizens are visa-exempt, holders of diplomatic passports of China, Cuba, Dominican Republic, Haiti, Indonesia, Philippines and Venezuela may enter Panama without a visa.

 Panama Friendly Nations Visa

 In 2012, the Government of Panama launched the Friendly Nations Visa.
 The visa is open to the citizens of fifty countries deemed to have positive diplomatic and economic ties to Panama.
 To qualify, the citizens of those countries must present professional or economic ties to Panama.
 Once the applicant demonstrates those ties, they are eligible for permanent residency and a work permit in Panama.
 After three to five years, holders of this visa can apply for Panamanian citizenship.

 Transit without a Visa

-Nationals of Cuba and Haiti require a visa at all times, including for transit.
+Citizens of Cuba and Haiti require a visa at all times, including for transit.
 Other countries may transit in Panama without a visa for 12 hours if they have a confirmed onward ticket.

 Visitor statistics

-Most visitors arriving to Panama via Tocumen International Airport were from the following countries of nationality:
+Most visitors arriving in Panama via Tocumen International Airport were from the following countries of nationality: